Michigan GOP chair tries to take down Pete Buttigieg with homophobic tweet

 — meshawn maddock (@CoChairMeshawn) May 16, 2022

 On Sunday, she posted a tweet in response to an interview Buttigieg gave in which he talked about California’s transition to electric vehicles.
-The state recently banned the production of gay automobiles after 2035.
+The state recently banned the production of gas vehicles after 2035.

-Pete and his family recently moved to the Transverse City area, where husband Chasten is originally from.
+Pete and his family recently moved to the Traverse City area, where husband Chasten is originally from.

 “We’re so blessed this weak little girl moved to Michigan!
 Looks like he’s bringing all his California Dreaming here with him,” said Maddock.